Apario-0/Apario-0/README.md

 CURRENT AND FUTURE PROJECTS
 -
-- Blender pluggins that make my life easier lol
+- Blender pluggins
-- Skining.INO
+- SimpleManiaSkining.INO
 I made this account for school (lol)